Explorations in Teacher Development: Volume 27 Issue 3

 Click here to access this issue.

-Welcome to the latest issue of Explorations in Teacher Development, Volume 27, Issue 1!
 This issue contains four submissions that range widely in location, including Japan, the United Kingdom, Australia, and the United States.
 But they share a common theme of teachers learning about themselves and about teaching from encounters with other teachers and students, and even another activity (surfing).

 Sachiko Igarashi writes about how her experiences with intercultural communication (and miscommunication) in professional development have led her to understand the importance of these occasions to her own development as a teacher.
 She makes a case for Japanese high school teachers taking more advantage of intercultural professional development opportunities and to bring what they learn from them into their classrooms for their students’ benefit.